 The photograph below is of a completed insulated, breathable floor with underfloor heating installed, York stone laid on top.

 RJM Heritage offer a natural breathable solution for your floors.
 The importance of the floor in keeping an old house dry is often underestimated, and frequently ignored completely owing to a general lack of knowledge.
 Our solution is to provide a fully breathable floor, built up of geo-textile membranes, foamed glass insulation and lime screed.
 The screed can be topped with any form of covering, such as stone slabs or brick.
-The underfloor heating (where installed) keeps the house lovely and warm in the winter, and cool in the summer owing to the make-up of the floor.
+The underfloor heating (where installed) keeps the house lovely and warm in the winter, and the make-up of the floor keeps it cool in summer.

 RJM Heritage Limited